GoogleCloudPlatform/eventarc-samples/eventarc-events/EventListGenerator/output/README_devsite.md

 ## Using Cloud Audit Logs

 These `serviceName` and `methodName values` can be used to create the filters for Eventarc triggers.
-For more information, see [Creating a trigger](/eventarc/docs/creating-triggers.md).
+For more information, see [All trigger targets](/eventarc/docs/targets.md).

 ### Access Approval